 Interestingly, muscles contain the highest amount of mitochondrial content of any tissue in the body.
-In this picture, many adjacent mitochondria are visible within the muscle cell.
-Notice how close they are to one another.
+In healthy muscles, mitochondria appear very close together.
 Can you guess why?
 You need massive amounts of ATP in the muscles to do hard exercise, and the best way to quickly distribute energy across thousands of cells is through a massive, interconnected network.
 It’s like a power grid, and it’s on 24 x 7.

 Power Grid Disruptions